Where We Be

 Nature Preserve and decided to hike out to this tiny lighthouse

-At Little Lepreau we came upon this wonderfully dilapidated covered bridge
+At Little Lepreau we came upon this dilapidated covered bridge

-Serendipitous exploring is fun -- you never know what you're going to find!
+Serendipitous exploring is fun -- you never know what you might find

 Our favorite New Brunswick town was St. Martins with its two covered bridges,